ncatlab/nlab-content/pages/3/7/4/1/1473/content.md

 * This proof may be seen as a classical illustration of the [[compactness theorem]] for propositional logic.
 We may think of a Boolean algebra $B$ as a Lindenbaum algebra for a [[propositional logic|propositional]] [[theory]], and a Boolean algebra map $\phi: B \to 2$ as a [[model]] for that theory.
 A model exists iff a model exists for every theory generated by a finite subset of propositions, by the compactness theorem.
 In fact, the proof above suggests the topological provenance of the term "compactness theorem".

-## Tychonoff theorem for locales
+## Tychonoff's theorem for locales

-Given the close connection between the Tychonoff theorems and choice principles, it may come as a surprise that the Tychonoff theorem for [[locales]] -- the product of a small collection of compact locales is compact, equivalently that the coproduct of a small collection of compact [[frames]] is compact -- may be proved without the [[axiom of choice]] and even [[constructive mathematics|constructively]].
+Given the close connection between Tychonoff's theorems and choice principles, it may come as a surprise that Tychonoff's theorem for [[locales]] -- the product of a small collection of compact locales is compact, equivalently that the coproduct of a small collection of compact [[frames]] is compact -- may be proved without the [[axiom of choice]] and even [[constructive mathematics|constructively]].

 More details to appear at [[Tychonoff theorem for locales]].